zusquang/aws-easy-dynamodb/README.md

 ```

 ## <a id="Changelog"></a> Changelog
-### 0.0.3 - Not Released Yet
+### 0.1.0 - Not Released Yet

+How about we start versioning things correctly?

 Features:

- - PutItem, GetItem, UpdateItem and DeleteItem no longer return AttributeValues as part of their main response element ("Attributes"/"Item").
+ - `PutItem`, `GetItem`, `UpdateItem` and `DeleteItem` no longer return AttributeValues as part of their main response element ("Attributes"/"Item").
 They now get un-marshalled back to a regular JS object
  - `describeTable`, `waitFor` and `deleteTable` have been simplified to use a table name string rather than an object
+ - `listTables` now simply returns an array of table names, instead of an object
  - Adding some constants for AWS SDK strings

 Misc:

  - PutItem, GetItem, UpdateItem and DeleteItem now throw Errors if you call them without the bare minimum Key or Item object as part of your params
+ - Major update to documentation.
+Hopefully not too heavy.

 ### 0.0.2 - July 25, 2015
 Features: